 - boundary conditions for physiological fluid dynamics (3D,1D)

-- multiscale modeling & numerical methods for their coupling
+- multi-domain modeling & numerical methods for their coupling

-- model parametrization from real data (multi scale approach, data assimilation)
+- model parametrization from real data (multi-level approach, data assimilation)

 - Modeling and inverse problem for dynamic imaging interpretation (DCE-US, DCE-MRI, …, ICG fluorescence)